gazebosim/gz-common/tutorials/hw-encoding.md

 acceleration and will present ready-made commandlines for some typical use-cases.

-You can either use the `VideoEncoder` class directly, or you can "meet it" in the video recorder plugin in Ignition Gazebo.
+You can either use the `VideoEncoder` class directly, or you can "meet it" in the video recorder plugin in Gazebo.
 In both cases, HW-accelerated encoding can be set up.

 HW acceleration should provide you with higher encoding performance, potentially